gauthamvasan/async-deep-rl/README.md

 * All rewards are clipped between (-1,1).
 As much as I hate losing information about the difference in magnitude of rewards, this has worked pretty well in Atari learners.
 * The values of &epsilon; were annealed from 1 to 0.1/0.01/0.5 over 4 million frames.
 The final &epsilon; rate was sampled from a probability distribution p = [0.4, 0.3, 0.3] respectively over the first four million frames.
+* The learning rate is &alpha; annealed to zero over the course of training time.

 ## Resources
 I highly recommend going through atleast a few of these links.
 They're highly useful and serve as general background material for Deep Reinforcement Learning.